maryash/maryash.github.io/135/projects/project_03.md

 Before you start this part, we again recommend you make a new copy of the `dwarves` directory.
 We expect that your `bot.cpp` file for this part will be different from the versions you wrote in Parts A and B.

-### How to run the program and custom map dimensions
+### Running the program for part C with custom map dimensions

 To run the program for part C, use option `c`:
 ```
 ./dwarves c
 ```
-There is also a more advanced way to start the program with custom map size:
+There is also a more advanced way to start it with custom map size:
 ```
 ./dwarves c ROWS COLS
 ```